Head of section & PI

 Coming from a biomedical background, Matthijs always had interest in genetic and neurological research.
 After his Bachelor Biomedical Labresearch at the appplied university of Inholland, he went to the VU University to study Neurosciences.
 For his master thesis he moved to New York to study common and rare risk variants in Schizophrenia.
 Matthijs’ search to combine both neuroscience and genetics led him eventually to our lab.
 He started his PhD project where he will investigate the SORL1-gene in more depth.
 The challenge is to identify which of the variants of this gene are causative or risk-increasing and which are benign.
 Hopefully, this knowledge would help both counseling and finding treatment for patients with these variants.

-Mayca studied the research master Cognitive Neuroscience at the Vrije Universiteit in Amsterdam.
-After graduating, she spend some years working as the Research Manager of a neuromarketing company.
-Applying neuroscience and neuroimaging techniques in a more practical way was what she really enjoyed doing.
+Willemijn studied Business Administration and HRM at the Rijksuniversiteit Groningen.
+After graduating, she spend some years working as a location manager of a tutor institute.
 However, she wanted to do something more meaningful for society.
 Therefore, she started working at the 100-plus Study.
 She is really excited to work with this special group of centenarians and to see what further insights this research will bring us.

 Sponsored by Hans und Ilse Breuer-Stiftung.